Politics of Singapore

-Singapore is a parliamentary representative democratic republic in which the President of Singapore is the head of state, the prime minister of Singapore is the head of government, and of a multi-party system.
-Executive power is exercised by the Cabinet from the parliament, and to a lesser extent, the president.
-Cabinet has the general direction and control of the government and is accountable to Parliament.
-There are three separate branches of government: the legislature, executive and judiciary resembling by the Westminster system.
+Singapore is a representative democratic parliamentary republic in which the president is the head of state and the prime minister is the head of government.
+It has a multi-party system.
+Executive power is exercised mainly by the Cabinet, composed of Members of Parliament (MPs), and to a lesser extent, the president.
+The Cabinet has the general direction and control of the government and is accountable to Parliament.
+There are three separate branches of government: the legislature, executive and judiciary, resembling the Westminster system.

 Legislative power is vested in both the government and the Parliament of Singapore.
-The legislature is the parliament, which consists of the president as its head and a single chamber whose members are elected by popular vote.
-The role of the president as the head of state has been, historically, largely ceremonial although the constitution was amended in 1991 to give the president some veto powers in a few key decisions such as the use of the national reserves and the appointment of key judiciary, civil service and Singapore Armed Forces (SAF) posts.
-They also exercise powers over civil service appointments and national security matters.
+The parliament is the national legislature, consisting of the president as its head and a single chamber whose members are elected by popular vote.
+The presidency, as the position of the head of state, has historically been largely ceremonial, although the constitution was amended in 1991 to give it limited veto powers in a few key decisions, e.g. the use of the national reserves and the appointment of key posts in the judiciary, the civil service and the Singapore Armed Forces (SAF).
+The president also exercises powers over civil service appointments and national security matters.

-Singapore has been governed by the People's Action Party (PAP) since 1959; consequently it has been described as being a de facto one-party state under the PAP.
-In the last general election held in 2025, the PAP won 87 out of 97 seats and 65.57% of the popular vote, meaning the PAP won its 16th consecutive term in government.
+Singapore has been described as a de facto one-party state, having been governed by the People's Action Party (PAP) since 1959.
+In the last general election held in 2025, the PAP won its 16th consecutive term in government with 87 out of 97 seats and 65.57% of the popular vote.